jewettaij/visfd/doc/doc_filter_mrc.md

 If we use "-save-progress", then we can skip the time consuming process of running tensor-voting each time.
 We can do this using the "-load-progress FILENAME" argument.
-The *FILENAME* argument should be the name of the file you created using "-save-progress" earlier.
+The *FILENAME* argument should match the argument you used with "-save-progress" earlier.
-Note that when using "-load-progress", you must respecify all of the same arguments that you used earlier when you used "-save-progress" **except** for the "-out" argument.
+Note that when using "-load-progress", you must respecify all of the same arguments that you used earlier when you used "-save-progress".
-(You can use a different "-out FILENAME" when you use "-load-progress".)
+(Note: The "-out FNAME" argument is an exception.
+When you use "-load-progress", you are permitted to change the "-out" argument.)

 Be warned that using "-save-progress" will also consume substantial disk space because each of these 6 files files may be up to 4 times larger than the